theffapanda/MCC-Troubleshooting/README.md

 This worked once for me, need more testing.

+Edit:

-Edit: Run a command prompt as Admin.
+Run a command prompt as Admin.
 Put in the command "taskkill /F /IM steam.exe /T" without the quotes.
 Test.
+Note: I've seen some success with ending the Epic Games Launcher / Epic Online Services as well.
+Some weird dependency here, idk yet.
+Will write an updated script to nuke everything MCC / EOS and post it after testing.

 <h1>Added November 3rd 2025 - Login Issues</h1>